Swiss billionaire Hansjorg Wyss approached to buy Chelsea – reports

 Swiss billionaire Hansjorg Wyss has claimed he has been offered the chance to buy Chelsea, according to reports.

-The 86-year-old has admitted interest in purchasing the Stamford Bridge club from Roman Abramovich, but only in a consortium.
+The 86-year-old has admitted interest in purchasing the Stamford Bridge club from Roman Abramovich, but only as part of a consortium.

 Russian-Israeli billionaire Abramovich is understood to want to retain his ownership of Chelsea.